SeanJxie/SeanJxie/README.md

 ### Hi there 👋

-I'm currently a senior high school student interested in implementations of mathematical and physical concepts.
+I'm currently a senior high school student interested in the implementations of mathematical and physical concepts.

-Feel free to look around!